turbot/steampipe-plugin-microsoft365/docs/index.md

 }
 ```

 By default, all options are commented out in the default connection, thus Steampipe will resolve your credentials using the same order as mentioned in [Credentials](#credentials).
-This provides a quick way to get started with Steampipe, but you will probably want to customize your experience using configuration options for querying multiple tenants, [configuring credentials](#configuring-active-directory-credentials) from your Azure CLI, Client Certificate, etc.
+This provides a quick way to get started with Steampipe, but you will probably want to customize your experience using configuration options for querying multiple tenants, [configuring credentials](#configuring-office-365-credentials) from your Azure CLI, Client Certificate, etc.

 ## Get involved

 - Open source: https://github.com/turbot/steampipe-plugin-office365
 - Community: [Slack Channel](https://steampipe.io/community/join)

-## Configuring Microsoft Office 365 Credentials
+## Configuring Office 365 Credentials

-The Microsoft Office 365 plugin support multiple formats and authentication mechanisms, and they are tried in the below order:
+The Office 365 plugin support multiple formats and authentication mechanisms, and they are tried in the below order:

 1. [Client Secret Credentials](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-saml-bearer-assertion#prerequisites) if set; otherwise
 2. [Client Certificate Credentials](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-microsoft-identity-platform) if set; otherwise